matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 At least one of `matrix:matched_url` and `og:url` MUST be present.
 All other fields are optional.

+### Extensible events
+The definition of `matrix:matched_url` changes from "present in `body`" to "present in `m.text`", but otherwise the proposal is directly compatible with extensible events.

 ### Client behavior
 #### Sending preview data
 When sending previews to encrypted rooms, clients should encrypt preview images